2017 of the new Japanese era there is a man trying to rule the NEOGEO World.

 2D fighters in general, you'll most likely find something

-(or possibly a lot) to like about the game.
+(or possibly many things) to like about the game.

-and impressive 2D fighter overall.
+tried-and-true 2D, and impressive fighting game overall.
 The gameplay is

-different enough from SNK's other franchises to make it stand out in the genre, and the diversity of the roster is
+different enough from other franchises to make NGBC stand out in the genre, and the

 I would've loved to